How to use an API with Postman?

 HTTP requests

-Postman is a tool for making HTTP requests on a graphical interface.
-The latter makes the exercise much easier.
+Postman is a tool for making HTTP requests using a graphical interface.
+This makes the exercise much easier.
 All you have to do is enter the URL and the HTTP method.
 There are several HTTP methods that differ according to certain factors.
 These are the operation to be performed and the API used for it.

 The most commonly used methods include: